osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 ### Hybrid best practices

-1. Use Hybrid clients in web applications or services where users can use a browser to authenticate against OCS, but a secure backend that can store a secret is used to perform the actual authentication process.
+1. Use hybrid clients in web applications or services where users authenticate against OCS through a web browser, but a secure backend that stores the secrets performs the actual authentication.

 1. Use caution when deciding whether to allow refresh tokens for your hybrid client.
 Where possible, it is a more secure practice to use an iframe to request a new token before the old token expires rather than use a refresh token.